princemaxi/princemaxi/README.md

 💼 Offering **DevOps Consulting / Mentorship**
 📧 Let’s chat: [princemaxwellugochukwu@gmail.com](mailto:princemaxwellugochukwu@gmail.com)

-> *"Helping people crack DevOps with real-world knowledge.
-Let’s build and automate the future, one pipeline at a time!"*
+> *"Simplifying and automating the cloud, one deploy at a time."*